Encapsule-Annex/jsgraph/README.md

 ## Examples

 The best public examples of how to use jsgraph v0.5 are embedded in the module's test suite.
 Take a look at the ./test directory scripts.

-## Acknowledgements

-Thanks to [Jeremy Seik](http://wphomes.soic.indiana.edu/jsiek/) for writing the BGL and making it available as open source.

 <hr>